-In any use of sick leave, an employee's account shall be charged to the nearest quarter hour for a non-exempt employee, while exempt employees will be charged only for full-day absences.
-Exempt employees are defined as those employees who are exempt from overtime rules under the Fair Labor StandardsAct.
+In any use of sick leave, an employee's account shall be charged to the nearest quarter hour for a non-exempt employee, which exempt employees will be charged only for full-day absences.
+Exempt employees are defined as those employees who are exempt from overtime rules under the Fair Labor Standards Act.